openworldza/hpr-docs/docs/user-guide.md

 These are guidelines, not rules.
 Breed-specific norms and the completeness of the pedigree should factor into your assessment.

+### Pedigree depth

+COI calculations require at least **4 generations** of complete pedigree data (parents linked to registry records, not entered as free text) to produce reliable results.
+The registry standard is **10 generations** — this is the depth used when calculating COI for any pair.
+Shallower pedigrees will show lower completeness and may underestimate the true COI.

 ---

 ## Kennel profiles